mkramb/python-nats-services/README.md

 # Python NATS Microservices

-- the foundation is FastAPI which is a modern, fast (high-performance), web framework for building APIs (uses ASGI)
+- the foundation is FastAPI which is a modern & fast (high-performance) framework
-- for handling events we utilize FastStream (integrates with FastAPI) for effortless event stream integration (with various brokers()
+- for handling events we utilize FastStream (integrates with FastAPI) for effortless event stream integration
-- lastly, the monorepo setup is configured so every service lists it's own dependencies, which are then utilize for doing a Docker build
+- lastly, the monorepo setup is configured so every service lists it's own dependencies

 ## Prerequisite